pyodide/pyodide/docs/pypi.md

-The wheel name in the URL must follow [PEP 427 naming convention](https://www.python.org/dev/peps/pep-0427/#file-format), which will be the case if the wheels is made using standard python tools (`wheel`, `setup.py bdist_wheel`).
+The wheel name in the URL must follow [PEP 427 naming convention](https://www.python.org/dev/peps/pep-0427/#file-format), which will be the case if the wheels is made using standard python tools (`pip wheel`, `setup.py bdist_wheel`).

 The remote server must set Cross-Origin Resource Sharing (CORS) headers to